J'attendrai: Other uses

 The tune of "J'attendrai" served a Yiddish song sung in Auschwitz "Komm zu mir".

 The intro of "J'attendrai" is also heard in a sleeping quarters of the underground barracks of Fort Eben-Emael, Belgium.
 The room shows visitors what sleeping quarters of regular soldiers looked like in 1940, when Belgium was attacked by Nazi-Germany.

 The song was used in a television commercial for French car manufacturer Renault in 2005.

 The song was also used in the novel Love From Paris by Alexandra Potter, to signify the love between two characters.

-In Pierre Assouline's WWII novel Lutetia, the J'attendrai is sung defiantly by political prisoners held by the Nazis at the Cherche-Midi prison in Paris.
+In Pierre Assouline's WWII novel Lutetia, the "J'attendrai" is sung defiantly by political prisoners held by the Nazis at the Cherche-Midi prison in Paris.

-In the 1981 Oscar nominated German movie Das Boot, J'attendrai was the U-Boat Captains favorite song and was played as the U-Boat was sailing home to its homeport, where tragedy awaited.
+In the 1981 Oscar nominated German movie Das Boot, "J'attendrai" was the U-Boat Captain's favorite song and was played as the U-Boat was sailing home to its homeport, where tragedy awaited.